jpmccrea/Auburngrads.github.io/cv/index.md

 <ul>
 <li>Established a Data Envelopment Analysis methodology to benchmark installation support activities across the Air Force enterprise.
 Provides Air Force leadership with the ability to isolate best practices, identify potential cost savings, and establish performance expectations with available resources.</li>
 <li>Applied a novel growth curve clustering approach to identify underlying cost curve behavior across the
 Air Force enterprise.
-Aides decision-makers to direct their focus, proposals, and policy actions towards specific growth curves in the current *Bending the Cost Curve* initiative.</li>
+Aides decision-makers in directing their focus, proposals, and policy actions towards specific growth curves in the current *Bending the Cost Curve* initiative.</li>
+<li>Assessed and identified valid univariate metrics in addition to establishing a forecasting methodology
+to serve as a resource allocation tool for the LGM-30 Intercontinental Ballistic Missile weapon system parts.
+Contributes to Air Force Global Strike Command's initiative to better align itself with the aircraft operating business.</li>
+<li>Analyzed Air Force *Tooth-to-Tail* relationships using a multilevel regression approach to assess the
+magnitude and variability of the relationship across the multiple levels of the Air Force enterprise.
+Illustrates economic trends previously concealed by historical aggregate analysis performed in this area.</li>
+<li>Created a text-mining algorithm to analyze contract description text and identify the most frequently
+used descriptors.
+Allows the contracting organization to categorize contract spend at lower fidelity.</li>
 </ul>